Photo Credit: Blane Perun TheSea.Org

 Most shark species prefer warm waters, but there are some that live in colder waters.
 The waters around Africa, around some parts of the Americas and India are the places most frequented by sharks, but some shark species live exclusively in the colder northern waters.
 The wide range of habitats as well as the migration patterns of sharks makes the assessment about the size of the overall shark population increasingly difficult – there are many species that do not stay in one area, migrating over long distances, in some cases more than 6,000 km a year.

 There are numerous species of sharks that are common and abundant, such as the dogfish shark, while others are seriously endangered or on the verge of extinction such as the mackerel shark or the ground shark.
 Even the shark species that are common and widespread are considered to be unstable because their birth and growth rate is slower than their rate of natural death and the rate at which they are fished.
 Sharks reach reproductive maturity relatively late during their life, in some cases after they reach the age of 20, so becoming captured before they can reproduce puts shark populations at serious risks.
+The lifespan of different shark species varies significantly, with some living as long as 70 years or more.
+This long lifespan, combined with their slow reproductive rates, means that even minor declines in populations can take decades to recover.
+Conservation efforts must prioritize the protection of their habitats and implement sustainable fishing practices to ensure the survival of these vital marine predators.

 Sharks come in all shapes and sizes and they live in every sea and ocean of the world.
 Out of the more than 350 shark species known today, scientists have managed to mark only 30, so there is a lot to do in this field and certainly a lot to find out about how many sharks are in the ocean.